Human food: Cooking

-The term "cooking" encompasses a vast range of methods, tools, and combinations of ingredients to improve the flavor or digestibility of food.
-Cooking technique, known as culinary art, generally requires the selection, measurement, and combining of ingredients in an ordered procedure in an effort to achieve the desired result.
+The term "cooking" encompasses a vast range of methods, tools, and combinations of ingredients to improve the flavour or digestibility of food.
+Cooking technique, known as culinary art, generally requires the selection, measurement, and combining of ingredients in an ordered procedure to achieve the desired result.
 Constraints on success include the variability of ingredients, ambient conditions, tools, and the skill of the individual cook.
 The diversity of cooking worldwide is a reflection of the myriad nutritional, aesthetic, agricultural, economic, cultural, and religious considerations that affect it.

-Cooking requires applying heat to a food which usually, though not always, chemically changes the molecules, thus changing its flavor, texture, appearance, and nutritional properties.
-Cooking certain proteins, such as egg whites, meats, and fish, denatures the protein, causing it to firm.
+Cooking requires applying heat to a food which usually, though not always, chemically changes the molecules, thus changing its flavour, texture, appearance, and nutritional properties.
+Cooking certain proteins, such as egg whites, meats, and fish, denatures the protein, causing it to become firm.
 There is archaeological evidence of roasted foodstuffs at Homo erectus campsites dating from 420,000 years ago.
-Boiling as a means of cooking requires a container, and has been practiced at least since the 10th millennium BC with the introduction of pottery.
+Boiling as a means of cooking requires a container, and has been practised at least since the 10th millennium BC with the introduction of pottery.

 Cooking equipment

 There are many different types of equipment used for cooking.

 Ovens are mostly hollow devices that get very hot, up to 500 °F, and are used for baking or roasting and offer a dry-heat cooking method.
 Different cuisines will use different types of ovens.
 For example, Indian culture uses a tandoor oven, which is a cylindrical clay oven which operates at a single high temperature.
 Western kitchens use variable temperature convection ovens, conventional ovens, toaster ovens, or non-radiant heat ovens like the microwave oven.
 Classic Italian cuisine includes the use of a brick oven containing burning wood.
 Ovens may be wood-fired, coal-fired, gas, electric, or oil-fired.

-Various types of cook-tops are used as well.
+Various types of cooktops are used as well.
 They carry the same variations of fuel types as the ovens mentioned above.
 Cook-tops are used to heat vessels placed on top of the heat source, such as a sauté pan, sauce pot, frying pan, or pressure cooker.
 These pieces of equipment can use either a moist or dry cooking method and include methods such as steaming, simmering, boiling, and poaching for moist methods, while the dry methods include sautéing, pan frying, and deep-frying.

 In addition, many cultures use grills for cooking.
 A grill operates with a radiant heat source from below, usually covered with a metal grid and sometimes a cover.
-An open-pit barbecue in the American south is one example along with the American style outdoor grill fueled by wood, liquid propane, or charcoal along with soaked wood chips for smoking.
+An open-pit barbecue in the American south is one example along with the American-style outdoor grill fueled by wood, liquid propane, or charcoal along with soaked wood chips for smoking.
 A Mexican style of barbecue is called barbacoa, which involves the cooking of meats such as whole sheep over an open fire.
 In Argentina, an asado (Spanish for "grilled") is prepared on a grill held over an open pit or fire made upon the ground, on which a whole animal or smaller cuts are grilled.